 The one year Certificate in Introduction to Counselling & Psychotherapy Studies offers students an opportunity to take a step by step approach to professional training.
-Enrolment closes Fri 2nd October 2020 at midday.
+Enrolment closes Fri 2nd October 2020 at midday but we encourage you to apply now as places will be awarded before the closing date and the course may fill.
 This programme offer full credits towards the IACP-accredited BSc(Hons) Counselling and Psychotherapy, with the group meeting over nine workshops between October and June.
 The Certificate course will allow students to deepen their knowledge of theory, practice and research in Integrative Humanistic Counselling.
 Our aim is to create learning conditions that support students in taking the road to professional counselling at a flexible pace that suits their particular lifestyle.

 How to Apply